 This (up to) $2500 award is presented annually through 2021 via a competitive process, and seeks to provide funding for one research project annually in the area of stuttering treatment, stuttering assessment, or basic research in stuttering, with the intent of being used as start-up or support money for new or continuing research in the field of stuttering.

 Guidelines for the award are as follows:

-- Applications for the NSA Research Fund Award must be completed according to the NSA Research Fund Award Application Guidelines (updated May 2016).
+- Applications for the NSA Research Award must be completed according to the NSA Research Award Application Guidelines (updated April 2019).

 - The NSA Research Fund Award recipient will be reviewed and selected by a committee.

 - The award will be announced within one week of the decision and posted on the NSA’s website.
 The recipient will provide a one-paragraph abstract of their proposal for use by the NSA.

 - The award will be mailed to the recipient